 Commissions include Alan Grieve CBE, Chairman of the Jerwood Foundation and John Simopoulos, Emeritus Professor, St. Catherine's College Oxford, and Nick Hackworth, Founder of Paradise Row Gallery for the collection of Brian Sewell.

-Her work is in many public and private collections in the UK and internationally, including The Discerning Eye Collection, St. Catherine's College Oxford, London Evening Standard Art Critic Brian Sewell, Bafta Award winning actor Katherine Parkinson & actor Kelly-Anne Lyons.Portrait by Andrew Warrington, Paintworkfilms
+Her work is in many public and private collections in the UK and internationally, including The Discerning Eye Collection, St. Catherine's College Oxford, London Evening Standard Art Critic Brian Sewell, Katherine Parkinson, Bel Mooney, Claire Thomas, Kelly-Anne Lyons and Barry & Debbie Bliss.Portrait by Andrew Warrington, Paintworkfilms